BAkinmarin/the-cleaning-hack/README.md

 - This project includes an interactive footer on all pages.

-- The footer is visible on all devices and includes clickable icons to The Cleaning Hack's socials.
+- The footer is visible on all devices and includes clickable icons linking to The Cleaning Hack's social media pages.

 ## Future Features
+### About Page
+I would enhance the 'About' page through the inclusion of a section about the CEO.
+It would include a photo and brief background into the owner and how The Cleaning Hack got started.

+### Services Page
+I would like to introduce more animation and images on the 'Services' page.

+### Testimonials
+I would like to add card animation so that when visitors hover over client reviews, a before and after photo showcasing the particular work carried out for the client is displayed.

+### Contact Us
+I would like to develop and integrate a backend for the contact form to capture prospects details and improve on lead generation for the business.

+I would also like to add a WhatsApp option so prospects can send instant messages for a quicker response.

+### Additional Page Ideas
+I would like to develop and integrate a cleaning calculator specifically for prospects with residential enquiries so that they can obtain an estimate of how much it would cost based on the size of their property.

 ## Technology